mlhartme/pommes/README.md

 Finally, you can combine queries with blanks to list projects matching one of the conditions.
 I.e. blank means *or*.
 * `pommes find d:puc d:pommes` lists projects depending on either `puc` or `pommes`.

-See the usage message below for the full formal query syntax
+See the usage message below for the full query syntax.

 TODO: Prefix, suffix, macros; formats

 ## Checkout commands

-You can use checkout commands (`checkout`, `remove`, `st` and `goto`) to manage checkouts your disk, e.g. run scm operations on projects that match a query.
+Checkout commands (`checkout`, `remove`, `st` and `goto`) manage checkouts on your disk, e.g. run scm operations on projects that match a query.
 Pommes supports Subversion and Git scms.
+The root directory for all checkouts is specified by the `checkouts` property in $POMMES_HOME/pommes.properties.

 ### Checkout